The Diagnostics and Possible Evolution in Active Galactic Nuclei Associated With Starburst Galaxies: Introduction

 The goal of this study is to explore whether both Seyfert and starburst galaxies can be distinguished by optical and infrared spectral diagnostics; then we investigate and discuss a possibility that whether a evolutionary sequence of starburst galaxies$\rightarrow$ non-hidden broad line region (HBLR) Sy2s $\rightarrow$ HBLR Sy2s $\rightarrow$ Sy1s could be invoked.

 This paper is organized as follows.
 In Section 2, we show the sample of galaxies and their basic properties in detail and provide details of how we selected the data.
 Section 3 displays the different diagnostics through various quantities.
-In Section 4, we present a number of quantities derived from the data, namely the $f_{60}/f_{25}$ ratio, several mid-infrared line ratio diagnostics, and $6.2~\mu m~$polycyclic aromatic hydrocarbon (PAH) equivalent width (EW) to distinguish among starburst galaxies, non-HBLR Sy2s, HBLR Sy2s and Sy1s and the possible evolutionary scenario.
-In Section 5, we discuss the different methods in distinguishing them and the possibility of the evolution sequence from starburst galaxies, non-HBLR Sy2s, and HBLR Sy2s to Sy1s.
+In Section 4, we distinguish between starburst galaxies, non-HBLR Sy2s, HBLR Sy2s, and Sy1s with a number of quantities, namely the optical emission-line ratio, $f_{60}/f_{25}$ ratio, several mid-infrared line ratio diagnostics, and $6.2~\mu m~$polycyclic aromatic hydrocarbon (PAH) equivalent width (EW) and suggest the possible evolutionary scenario.
+In Section 5, we discuss the separation among them with the optical and mid-infrared spectral diagnostics, respectively and the possibility of the evolution sequence from starburst galaxies, non-HBLR Sy2s, and HBLR Sy2s to Sy1s.
 In Section 6, we summarize the results and the conclusions.